This thread was archived. Please ask a new question if you need help.

 When I click the Play icon, I hear sound.
 When I check the Windows Volume mixer, I see a "System Sounds" icon and a "YouTube Help - YouTube - Mozilla Firefox" icon.

 pendle, can you see if you get audio in the above YouTube video when you click the "Play" button?
-What about when you run in Firefox Troubleshoot Firefox issues using Safe Mode, as John99 suggested?
+What about when you run in Firefox Diagnose Firefox issues using Troubleshoot Mode, as John99 suggested?
 Firefox Safe Mode disables added extensions (among other things) which can interfere with audio.

 See Fix common audio and video issues for other solutions (also recommended by John99).